 Virtually every real estate investor knows some kind of physical property insurance is a must-have.
 But what about personal liability insurance?
 Do you think you might benefit from a terrorism insurance policy?
 Flood insurance?

-While some insurance policies are universally necessary and beneficial for people in the investment industry, there are other policies that may be well-suited for one asset, but not necessarily needed at another.
+While some insurance policies are universally necessary and beneficial for people in the investment industry, other policies may be well-suited for one asset, but not necessarily needed at another.

 Think through every possible scenario that could occur at a given investment property.
 Then, identify and purchase an insurance policy that protects your interests against them.
 Some of the types of insurance you’ll need to consider for your property include:

-•Fire and hazard insurance: The most basic type of property insurance, this type of policy will cover damage to your physical investment asset in case of a fire or natural disaster that damages or destroys the property.
+The most basic type of property insurance, this type of policy will cover damage to your physical investment asset in case of a fire or natural disaster that damages or destroys the property.
 You should never go without fire and hazard insurance.
-In fact, it’s required by most lenders.
+It’s required by most lenders.

-•Loss of income insurance: This type of insurance policy protects you in the event you’re unable to generate income off of your rental property.
-Loss of income policies typically pay for your business’ financial commitments for a period specified in your policy details.
+This type of insurance policy protects you in the event you’re unable to generate income off of your rental property.
+Loss of income policies typically pays for your business’ financial commitments for a period specified in your policy details.

 How to find the lowest rates